beacon-biosignals/OndaFormat/README.md

     - ...popular distributed analytics tools (e.g. Spark, TensorFlow).
     - ...traditional databases (e.g. PostgresSQL, Cassandra).
     - ...object-based storage systems (e.g. S3, GCP Cloud Storage).
-- ...enable metadata, annotations etc. to be stored and processed separately from raw sample data artifacts without significant file system overhead.
+- ...enable metadata, annotations etc. to be stored and processed separately from raw sample data without significant communication overhead.
 - ...enable extensibility without sacrificing interpretability.
 New signal encodings, annotations, sample data file formats, etc. should all be user-definable by design.
 - ...be simple enough that a decent programmer (with Google access) should be able to fully interpret (and write performant parsers for) an Onda dataset without ever reading Onda documentation.